alexanderdecosta/analysis-of-Shell-stock/README.md

 ### Normalized Price Performance

 Normalized price charts allow direct comparison of equity growth over the analysis period.
 Shell demonstrates consistent growth across the cycle, while renewable equities have outperformed Shell on average by ~4% per year with slightly lower volatility.

+**Note:** Figures of normalized stock returns are available and can be viewed in the Jupyter notebook `Shell_vs_Gas_and_Renewables.ipynb`.

 ### Risk-Return Summary